TypeScript SDKGuides

 });

-To upload a file, you will need to have a signer with two assets:
+To upload a file, you will need to have an account with two assets:

 • APT tokens: Used to pay for gas fees when sending transactions